A great resource for church audio

 Speakers used in PA systems and audio systems come in various dimensions for numerous purposes.
 You may use active speakers, passive speakers, stage monitors, subwoofers etc. To be able to understand how a loudspeaker works and how to know if your speakers are blown, first of all, you’ll need to know what it is made of and have a little bit of an idea how they are constructed.

-What do blown speakers sound like?
+What do damaged loudspeakers sound like?

 The first thing you will notice if one of your speakers is blown is the noticeable change in sound quality.
 I’m sure that, at least once in your life, it has perhaps happened to one of the speakers in your house stereo system, car stereo, guitar amp, where the loudspeaker stops working completely or starts to produce a strange sound.
 The first thing to check is that you connected it up properly.
 If everything is ok with connections, then you perhaps need to consider that the speaker is damaged in some way?